-The cell is the designated smallest unit of life because in many cases it meets 7 main criteria: organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and adaptation through evolution.
+The cell is the designated smallest unit of life because it meets 7 main criteria: organized structure, metabolism, growth, response to stimuli, homeostasis, reproductive capability, and evidence of adaptation through evolution.
 Cells are living things that compose all living things on our planet—bacteria, plants, animals, and people.
 You, as a person, are composed of trillions of these individual lives, and by working together harmoniously, these lives within you each perform specific functions to support your life.
 According to biology, you are alive, and each cell working to keep you alive is alive.

 At the smallest level, it is important to note that life doesn’t actually begin; it continues.
 Cells can merge together, and cells can divide themselves.
 But neither of these two events is a clear beginning or end of a particular cell's life.
 When cells merge or divide, it would be a stretch to say that a “completely new cell” exists.
-This is why scientists agree that, in general, life continues.
+This is why scientists agree that, in general, life is a continuum.

 If you ask a child, “What is a human life?”, he may point at you, or at himself.
 If you ask a biologist, “What is a human life?”, she may tell you that each living cell within you is a human life because each cell is alive and each cell functions from the instructions of human DNA.
-You, as a person, are technically composed of trillions of human lives!
+You, as a person, are technically comprised of trillions of human lives!
 Believe it or not, human life and personhood are not one and the same.
 Because the average person does not hold a Ph.D. in both Biology and Philosophy, it's not surprising that people tend to conflate “human”, which is biological, with “person”, which is philosophical.
-Unfortunately, this causes confusion when people talk about reproductive rights.
-The confusion causes frustration, frustration causes anger, and anger between two groups of people leads to trouble.
+Unfortunately, this causes confusion when people talk about abortion.
+Confusion causes frustration, frustration causes anger, and anger between two groups of people leads to trouble.

 The truth is that the concept of personhood isn't biological.
 It's philosophical.
 The video below can give you a crash course on the philosophy of personhood.
-The narrator, Hank (co-founder of the educational channel Crash Course), clearly and impartially describes the difference between human life and personhood . . . hear for yourself by watching the video below.
+The narrator, Hank (co-founder of the educational channel Crash Course), clearly and impartially describes the difference between human life and personhood . . . hear for yourself by enjoying the video below.